RohanNero/Loyalty-Harvest-Raw/NOTES.md

 After ensuring this flow works, I can then modify the `Claim` contract logic

 - possibly add a new `claim()` function that uses msg.sender as opposed to signature recover

+9/10 notes:

+1. Add conditional inside `createRewardEvent()` to ensure the `organizer`/`msg.sender` has provided the funds required for the rewardEvent

+VR will only prevail if they continiously showcase exclusive options and experiences that traditional format simply cannot provide.

+2. For the signature passed to the `claimWithSignature` function, we are trying to allow users to `claim` from another account that isn't their main, while also having the rewards sent directly to whatever address they want.

+Left off setting up the `claimWithSignature()` test

+9/11 notes: